andrewhong5297/Crypto-Grants-Analysis/README.md

 ### For Contributors

 To add a grant, go to the `/uploads` folder and add a row onto an existing CSV sheet or create a new one.
-It will then get updated/uploaded into Dune as a table.
+It will then get uploaded into Dune as a table.
 There is currently one CSV called `evm_grants.csv` that can be queried on Dune as `dune.cryptodatabytes.dataset_evm_grants`.
 The schema we're using for grants right now is below:

 | Column Name | Type | Description |
 | ----------- | ---- | ----------- |